Sharp pain in your eye? Here are some common causes of eye pain – see if any of them apply to you:

 What should I do next?

 Get checked out by a professional.
-If you have stabbing eye pain or are looking for a specialist for general eye health, the experts at Barnet Dulaney Perkins Eye Center are ready to help you.
+If you have stabbing eye pain or are looking for a specialist for general eye health, experts in ophthalmology like Barnet Dulaney Perkins are able to help you.
+Contact your eye specialist.

 Be prepared to answer the following questions about your eye pain: